emnify/product-docs/docs/rest/index.md

 The emnify REST API is based on the OpenAPI Specification OAS3.
 You can try out the API using the [interactive API reference](https://cdn.emnify.net/api/doc/swagger.html).

+## Authentication

+To use the emnify REST API, you must authenticate with an authentication token. emnify uses JSON Web Tokens (JWTs) as the authentication token.

+You can retrieve this authentication token using an application token generated in your emnify account.
+For step-by-step instructions, see [Authenticate with application tokens](https://cdn.emnify.net/api/doc/application-token.html) in the emnify System Documentation.

 ## Code samples